matthewcrotty/ResourceMap/readme.md

 ## Database

-In order to run this application, please install mysql on your machine if you have not already done
+In order to run this application, please [install mysql on your machine](https://dev.mysql.com/doc/refman/8.0/en/installing.html) if you have not already done so.

 ### Export